 Central Station

 Why should you stay near Central Station?
-This is a budget central and a great spot for anyone arriving in Sydney by bus or train.
-Perfect for backpackers with lots of tour agents and hostels and bars where you can meet other travellers.
-Close to Chinatown and Surry Hills, it is easy to find cheap food.
+It’s a budget-friendly spot for arrivals into Sydney by bus or train.
+Perfect for backpackers with tour agents, hostels, and bars to meet other travellers.
+Close to Chinatown and Surry Hills for cheap food.

-What are the Cons – Like all transport hubs the streets here are not very picturesque, and some parts can feel a little seedy.
+What are the cons?
+Like all transport hubs, the streets here are not as picturesque and some parts can feel a little seedy.

 Hotels near Central Station